Menu

 Ready to learn the science of saving lives?

-Students can also earn their Vermont Emergency First Responder (VEFR) Certification in this Institute.
+Students can also earn their CPR, Stop the Bleed, and Vermont Emergency First Responder (VEFR) Certification at this Institute.

 Health and Medicine Students Practice Splinting 2023